jfrog/jfrog-vscode-extension/README.md

 | Upgrade vulnerable dependencies to fixed versions       |         ✅         |            ✅            |          ✅          |           ❌           |          ❌           |
 | Automatically trigger a scan upon code changes          |         ✅         |            ❌            |          ✅          |           ❌           |          ❌           |
 | Exclude transitive dependencies from project descriptor |         ❌         |            ✅            |          ❌          |           ❌           |          ❌           |

-### Free Go Modules Security Scanning and Metadata from GoCenter (deprecated)
-As of February 28, 2021, GoCenter has been sunset.
-This integration has been removed.
-Learn more: https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/

 ### Viewing and Updating Project Dependencies
 View the dependencies used by the project in a tree, where the direct dependencies are at the top.